creatnewsociety12/newcompanystructure/README.md

   This new way of working is the way blockchain will bring to human beings in the future.
 When we carefully observe, this way does not change the existing operation mode of the company.
 The employees still work in the previous offices or schools and other institutions, and each month they are paid according to the grade.
 However, this model changes the way people connect with each other.
 It's like Uber's taxi software has changed the taxi industry.
 It hasn't changed the car itself, changed the car with four wheels into five wheels, or added another steering wheel.
 The taxi is still the previous taxi, and what it has changed is the contact between the car and the person.
 It's also similar to the new invention in China, shared bicycle.
 It only changes the relationship between people and bicycles.
 This new mode of corporate structure will bring new changes to the whole human being and bring human beings into a new civilized society.

+  The secret to the success of this new corporate structure is that employees' salaries are not paid directly by the company's boss or leaders, but by decentralized platforms.
+The right of employees to be dismissed is not in the hands of the company's boss and senior management, but is decided by everyone's vote.
+And when the leadership behavior is unfair and wrong, every employee of the company has the power to check and balance the senior leaders of the company, and has the power to counter the system and fight back.

+  When the boss's money is put into the platform, the right to use the money is no longer his.
+He can only receive dividends and profits according to the Shares specified by the platform.
+Even the boss himself has to abide by the rules of the platform, otherwise the employee can launch a punitive vote, leading him to reduce the Profit Dividend.
+In this way, fairness and justice are guaranteed to each other.

 #chinese: